 The Na’akuto La‘ab Monastery in Lalibela

-It is attributed to Na’akuto La’ab usurped the throne from the latter, having rallied rebel elements within the Aksumite society, but was subsequently overthrown by Lalibela’s son not long thereafter.
-It was, however, almost definitely built in the same place as a significantly older shrine, and the red-brick building in the monastery’s interior was built by Empress Zewditu.
+It is believed that Na’akuto La’ab usurped the throne from the King Lalibela, having rallied rebel elements within the Aksumite society, but was subsequently overthrown by Lalibela’s son not long thereafter.
+The monastery was almost definitely built in the same place as a significantly older shrine, and the red-brick building in the monastery’s interior was built by Empress Zewditu.

-Na’akuto La‘ab Monastery FAQs
+Visit Na’akuto La‘ab Monastery on these trips

 Fusing history, culture, landscapes and wildlife along a perfectly paced circuit, this trip is a synthesis of the very best experiences on offer in Ethiopia’s northern highlands.
 Explorations of the ancient cities Axum, Gondar, Bahir Dar and Lalibela are broken…

 This trip packs in a myriad of history, culture and some of the best scenery in Africa.
 Explore the palaces of Gondar, the world-famous rock-hewn churches in Lalibela, and the sweeping plateaus of the Simien Mountains.
 Leave enough time either…

 - 7 Days